mattheww/gomill/gomill_docs/mcts_tuner.rst

 - :setting:`handicap_style`
 - :setting:`move_limit`
 - :setting:`scorer`
-- :setting:`number_of_games`

 :setting:`komi` must be fractional, as the tuning algorithm doesn't currently support :term:`jigos <jigo>`.

-All other competition settings may be present, with the same meaning as for playoffs.

-The following additional settings are used (all those without a listed default are compulsory):
+The following additional settings (all those without a listed default are required):

+.. mc-setting:: number_of_games

+  Integer (default ``None``)

+  The total number of games to play in the event.
+If you leave this unset, there will be no limit; see :ref:`stopping competitions`.

 .. mc-setting:: candidate_colour